 Schnapps: Not typically a liqueur by strict definition, but a distilled spirit that is often produced with fruits in the fermentation tanks.
 There is a distinction between the real schnapps produced in the traditional European fashion and the super sweet or very flavorful "schnapps" that is very popular in the U.S. Schnapps come in many flavors; apple, cinnamon, peach, and peppermint are the most common.

 Sloe Gin: A red liqueur, which is not a gin at all.
 It is made from the sloe plums of the blackthorn bush.
 Some types will produce a creamy head when shaken with ice, and this is typically indicated on the bottle's label.
-It's used to create some very fun and rather popular cocktails.
+It's used to create some very fun and rather popular drinks.

 Somrus: An Indian cream liqueur made from a blend of rum and dairy cream and flavored with a variety of spices.
 It can be used as a substitute for Irish cream or RumChata.
 Somrus can be used in desserts, either when baking or as a topping, and it's a really nice creamer for chai tea.

 Southern Comfort: An American liqueur made from a whiskey base and flavored with peaches.
 It is an excellent mixer and bottled at 100 proof, adding to its comforting, warming qualities.
-Often nicknamd "SoCo," it's quite popular and makes an appearance in a number of cocktails and shooters.
+Often nicknamed "SoCo," it's quite popular and makes an appearance in a number of cocktails and shooters.

 Strawberry Liqueur: A variety of liqueurs that are made from either real strawberries or artificial flavoring.
 Produced by a variety of brands with varying degrees of quality, sweetness, and flavor.
 Some brands to look for include Bols, Fragoli, and Marie Brizard.
 While not called for often in cocktails, these liqueurs can add a quick touch of sweet berries to a variety of drinks.